Skip to main content

 Learn more

 There is a risk of data loss or formatting changes, especially for unsupported macros or complex formatting.
-We recommend you perform pre-migration analysis and post-migration review.
+We recommend that you perform a pre-migration analysis and a post-migration review.
 Please contact us if you need assistance with your migration plan.

 Mosaic's data residency and backup policies depend on the hosting region and Atlassian’s infrastructure.
 Contact us for specifics on your instance.